UKHomeOffice/engineering-guidance-and-standards/docs/standards/service-reliability.md

 **Services should be continuously reviewed.**

-### Service MUST be able to reject and/or queue requests to protect the overall service
+### Service MUST be able to handle requests to protect the overall service

 The service must be able to apply rate limiting rules to protect itself from being overwhelmed by external and internal clients, preventing such scenarios as DDoS style attacks either intentional or accidental.